-Metropolitan Universities journal is accepting full manuscripts for Global Outreach and Engagement: Navigating the Tension Between Local Impacts and Global Responsibilities.
-Manuscripts are due by December 2, 2022.
-The issue is scheduled for publication in summer 2023.
+Metropolitan Universities journal is accepting full manuscripts for “Productive Tensions and Uncomfortable Conversations.”
+Manuscripts are due by a deadline of August 1, 2023.
+The issue is scheduled for publication in fall 2023–winter 2024.

-We invite submissions of manuscripts by December 2, 2022.
+We invite submissions by the extended deadline of August 1, 2023.
 Submissions should be prepared in accordance with the MUJ Article Submission and Editorial Guidelines and should be no more than 7,000 words (exclusive of tables, references, etc).
-Preference is given to those manuscripts that demonstrate innovation and impact and include perspectives across multiple institutions.
-Shorter submissions for this issue will be considered.

 The journal seeks manuscripts that provide critical, evidence-based studies, including programs, policies, and application of ideas at an institutional or system level.
 Ideally, authors will examine efforts that have been in place long enough to show both positive and/or negative results as measured through data collection, research and/or evaluation processes.
 To allow readers to apply ideas and strategies in other settings, authors should provide a clear description of the challenges and lessons learned.
 Papers that offer descriptions of initiatives without research or evaluation elements will not be accepted.

 Submit complete manuscripts following the MUJ Editorial and Submission Guidelines.

 Please direct any questions regarding this issue to:

 - Matthew Durington, professor of anthropology and executive director of community engagement and partnerships, Towson University, at email@example.com

 - Katherine Feely, director, Center for Service-Learning and Social Action, John Carroll University, at firstname.lastname@example.org